 Financial Aid Disbursement and Refunds

 All financial aid is refunded to students through the Bursar’s Office.
 Financial aid funds will first be used to satisfy any student debt owed to Sierra College.
-Any remaining balance goes directly to the student by the refund method selected by the student (direct deposit to a bank account, direct deposit to a BankMobile VIBE account).
+Any remaining balance goes directly to the student by the refund preference selected by the student through BankMobile.
+For more information about BankMobile, click here.

 The first refund of financial aid (grants, federal student loans, and scholarships) to eligible students is the week following the add/drop period.
 For the fall and spring semesters, this is the end of the third week of the semester.
 For students who apply or complete their files after the third week, financial aid is usually ordered once a week.
 Orders are processed Monday mornings and direct deposit is normally completed by Thursday evening of the same week.

 Pell Grants must be paid at the level of units in which students are enrolled at the end of the add/drop period for the semester.
 Students adding a class after the add/drop deadline will not receive Pell funds for the additional units to include any late start classes.

 Federal Direct Student Loans are issued in two refunds.
 If a student loan covers fall and spring, the second refund will be available the third week of the spring semester, as long as the student is eligible and enrolled in 6 or more units.
 If the student loan covers only one semester, the second refund will be available after the withdrawal deadline has passed, as long as the student is still enrolled in 6 or more units.